softplus/detweet/README.md

 Q: Why not use the Twitter API?

 A: It only allows 50 delete operations per day.
+That would take a while.

 Q: Why can't it delete all retweets?